Forest Management

 FORESTS IN LANDSCAPES: Ecosystem Approaches to Sustainability

 Jeffrey Sayer, Stewart Maginnis, eds..
 Top researchers and practitioners contribute to provide the first book to take forest management forward using ecosystem approaches.
 Combines an overview of ecological approaches to sustainable forestry and lays out the conundrums, while cross-cutting chapters examine the key issues & themes of institutional arrangements and structures, including forest ownership, access & property rights, legal frameworks, joint/community management, precision forestry, and more.
-Includes sections on subsidies, drivers of change for ecosystem approaches, and examples of innovative and best practices (U.S., western Europe, Australia, Canada, Russia, India, and central & east Africa).
+Includes sections on subsidies, drivers of change for ecosystem approaches, and examples of innovative and best practices (United States, western Europe, Australia, Canada, Russia, India, and central & east Africa).
 “A must-read for practitioners, researchers and policy makers concerned with forests and land use, … containing lessons for all those concerned with forests as sources of people’s livelihoods and as part of rural landscapes.”
 6-3/4 x 9-1/2, 248p, figures, index, 2005.

-F1952 hardcover ..........US $59.95 CAN $73.95
+F1952 hardcover ..........US $56.95 CAN $73.95

 ECOLOGY AND MANAGEMENT OF A FORESTED LANDSCAPE: Fifty Years on the Savannah River Site

 John Kilgo, John Blake, eds..
 Can land degraded by centuries of agriculture be restored to something approaching its original productivity and diversity?
-This book tells the story of 50 years of restoration & management of the forested landscape of the Savannah River Site, a 310-square-mile tract of land (SC coastal plain).
+This book tells the story of 50 years of restoration and management of the forested landscape of the Savannah River Site, a 310-square-mile tract of land (SC coastal plain).
 Provides a comprehensive overview of the forest management practices that can support long-term forest recovery and restoration of native habitats.
 For all natural resource managers and ecologists - “from the academic to the practicing land manager,” it represents a valuable detailed case study in long-term land management.
 6 x 9, 475p, b&w photos, charts, tables, maps, 2005.

-E0118 paperback ..........US $44.95 CAN $51.95
+E0118 paperback ..........US $53.00 CAN $68.95

 THE HERBACEOUS LAYER IN FORESTS OF EASTERN NORTH AMERICA